Enoch George (footballer)

-Enoch George (born 23 May 2003) is a footballer who plays as a forward for SVV Scheveningen.
+Enoch George (born 23 May 2003) is a footballer who plays as a forward for Scheveningen.
 Born in the Netherlands, he is a Guyana international.

 Early life

 George was born on 23 May 2003 in the Netherlands to Guyanese parents.
 Growing up, he was friends with Dutch footballer Emanuel Emegha.

 Club career

-As a youth player, George joined the youth academy of Dutch side HVV Hercules.
+As a youth player, George joined the youth academy of now-defunct Dutch side HVV Hercules.
 Following his stint there, he joined the youth academy of Dutch side FC Dordrecht in 2018.
 Ahead of the 2022–23 season, he signed for Dutch side HV & CV Quick, where he made thirty-three league appearances and scored seven goals, before joining the youth academy of Dutch side ADO Den Haag in 2023.

 One year later, he signed for Dutch side FC Lisse, where he made twenty-two league appearances and scored four goals.
 Subsequently, he signed for Dutch side SVV Scheveningen in 2025.
-On 18 October 2025, he debuted for the club during a 2–3 home loss to RKSV Groene Ster in the league.
+On 18 October 2025, he debuted for the club during a 2–3 home loss to Groene Ster in the Derde Divisie.